mkorvas/alex/alex/applications/PublicTransportInfoCS/slu/README.rst

 - ``*.nbl``: contains ASR N-best results
 - ``*.nbl.hdc.sem``: contains automatic annotation from n-best ASR using handcrafted SLU

 The script accepts ``--uniq`` parameter for fast generation of unique HDC SLU annotations.
+In fact, the result is not exactly what the name suggests -- files with uniqued utterances are generated anyway, but passing this flag results in *not* generating training observations from ASR outputs.
 This is useful when tuning the HDC SLU.

 The script also accepts ``--fast`` parameter for fast approximate preparation of all data.
 It approximates the HDC SLU output from an N-best list using output obtained by parsing the 1-best ASR result.

+The script also accepts the ``--asr-log`` flag, which causes it to use logged ASR hyps, as opposed to running a current version of the ASR decoder to obtain them.

+You can get a description of the script's arguments by calling ``./prepare_data.py --help``.

 Building the models
 -------------------